Lunar distance: Radar

-The distance to the moon was measured by means of radar first in 1946 as part of Project Diana.
+The distance to the moon was directly measured by means of radar first in 1946 as part of Project Diana.

 Later, an experiment was conducted in 1957 at the U.S. Naval Research Laboratory that used the echo from radar signals to determine the Earth-Moon distance.
 Radar pulses lasting 2 us were broadcast from a 50 ft diameter radio dish.
 After the radio waves echoed off the surface of the Moon, the return signal was detected and the delay time measured.
 From that measurement, the distance could be calculated.
 In practice, however, the signal-to-noise ratio was so low that an accurate measurement could not be reliably produced.

 The experiment was repeated in 1958 at the Royal Radar Establishment, in England.
 Radar pulses lasting 5 us were transmitted with a peak power of 2 megawatts, at a repetition rate of 260 pulses per second.
 After the radio waves echoed off the surface of the Moon, the return signal was detected and the delay time measured.
 Multiple signals were added together to obtain a reliable signal by superimposing oscilloscope traces onto photographic film.
 From the measurements, the distance was calculated with an uncertainty of 1.25 km.

 These initial experiments were intended to be proof-of-concept experiments and only lasted one day.
 Follow-on experiments lasting one month produced a semi-major axis of 384,402±1.2 km (384,402 km ± 1.2 km), which was the most precise measurement of the lunar distance at the time.

 Laser ranging

 An experiment which measured the round-trip time of flight of laser pulses reflected directly off the surface of the Moon was performed in 1962, by a team from Massachusetts Institute of Technology, and a Soviet team at the Crimean Astrophysical Observatory.

 During the Apollo missions in 1969, astronauts placed retroreflectors on the surface of the Moon for the purpose of refining the accuracy and precision of this technique.
 The measurements are ongoing and involve multiple laser facilities.
-The instantaneous precision of the Lunar Laser Ranging experiments can achieve few millimeter resolution, and is the most reliable method of determining the lunar distance to date.
+The instantaneous precision of the Lunar Laser Ranging experiments can achieve small millimeter resolution, and is the most reliable method of determining the lunar distance.
 The semi-major axis is determined to be 384,399.0 km.